magento/merchdocs/src/live-search/facets-add.md

 group: marketing
 ---

 Any filterable product attribute can be used as a facet.
 The _Add facets_ panel lists the current facets and makes it easy to assign additional product attributes as facets.
-During this three-step process, an attribute is chosen to be used as a facet, properties can be edited if needed, and the changes published to the storefront.
+During this three-step process, an attribute is chosen to be used as a facet, properties are edited if needed, and the changes published to the storefront.

 ![Faceting workspace]({% link live-search/assets/facets-add.png %}){: .zoom}
 _Add facet_